White-throated round-eared bat: Description

-Lophostoma silvicolum is a medium-sized bat with a forearm length of 50 mm or more, long, soft fur on its body and very short fur on its face.
+Lophostoma silvicola is a medium-sized bat with a forearm length of 50 mm or more, long, soft fur on its body and very short fur on its face.
 The dorsal parts of the pelage are grey or greyish-brown frosted by hairs with white tips, while the ventral parts are light greyish-brown and the throat is entirely white.
 The muzzle is naked, the nose-leaf is lanceolate, with the front portion completely fused to the upper lip.
 On the chin there is a furrow in the centre surrounded by rows of small warts.
-The ears are large with rounded margins, and the tail extends half way to the interfemoral membrane.
+The ears are large with rounded margins, and the tail extends halfway to the interfemoral membrane.
 Populations in Ecuador have conspicuous white patches behind the ears.

 Distribution and habitat

-Lophostoma silvicolum is native to Central America and the northern half of South America, to the east of the Andes.
+Lophostoma silvicola is native to Central America and the northern half of South America, to the east of the Andes.
 It is absent from much of the Amazon basin.
 It occurs in forests of various types, in forest clearings and over agricultural land.
 It tends to avoid creeks.

 Ecology

-Lophostoma silvicolum feeds mainly on insects, gleaning them from the upper surface of leaves while in flight, but supplements this diet with fruits.
+Lophostoma silvicola feeds mainly on insects, gleaning them from the upper surface of leaves while in flight, but supplements this diet with fruits.
 It roosts in cavities hollowed out by the males in the base of active termite mounds.
 Advantages to the bat of using such a location include a reduction of competition with other bat species for roosting sites, a reduction in parasites, a reduction in predation and a constant microclimate.
 On Barro Colorado Island, Panama, the nests used are exclusively those of Nasutitermes corniger, and up to nineteen bats have been found in one roost; active roost construction is extremely rare among bats.